AnjaliAnand395/DEEP-LEARNING-PROJECT/README.md

 ##Model Training and Evaluation: Train the model and evaluate its performance.

 ##Results Visualization: Plot the training process and performance metrices.

+##The architecture of the deep learning model, including the number of layers, activation functions, and parameters, is printed.